tonaljs/tonal/docs/interval.md

-## number()

-Return the number (diatonic number or generic interval) of an interval

-### Returns

-- `Void`

 ## parse(name)

-Get the interval components
+Parse an interval and get its properties

 This method retuns an object with the following properties:
-- q: the quality (one of `dmPMA` for dimished, minor, perfect, major and augmented respectively)
+- quality: the quality (one of `dmPMA` for dimished, minor, perfect, major and augmented respectively)
-- d: direction, 1 for ascending intervals, -1 for descending ones
+- dir: direction, 1 for ascending intervals, -1 for descending ones
-- n: diatonic number (a positive integer bigger that 0)
+- num: diatonic number (a positive integer bigger that 0)
+- generic: generic interval (https://en.wikipedia.org/wiki/Generic_interval), an
+integer between (0 and 6)
+- perfectable: true if the interval is perfectable
+- alter: an integer with the alteration respect to the cannonical.
+For perfectable intervals is 'P': 0, 'd': -1, 'A': +1 and for non perfectable intervals is 'M': 0, 'm', -1, 'd': -2, 'A': +1

 ### Parameters